bkardell/half-light/README.md

 # half-light
 Small library for experimenting with ways to tame Shadow DOM in CSS.
 See alternatively [shadow-boxing](https://github.com/bkardell/shadow-boxing).

-Effectively this gives you the ability to write @ rules in your CSS which can apply into Shadow DOM like...
+Effectively this gives you the ability to write @ rules in your main page's CSS which can apply into Shadow DOM like...

 ```html
 <head>